Fredrik10a/EiffelEventToolkit/EiffelEventToolkit/README.md

 ```[EVENT_TYPE]/[VERSION]/[EVENT_TYPE].cs```

 **How to know which event to use?**
-Start of by reading the abstract of those events relevant for your use-case. [eiffel-vocabulary](https://github.com/eiffel-community/eiffel/tree/master/eiffel-vocabulary)
+Start off by reading the abstract of those events relevant for your use-case. [eiffel-vocabulary](https://github.com/eiffel-community/eiffel/tree/master/eiffel-vocabulary)

 **Additional information:**